lmangani/ClickHeus/README.md

 Simple NodeJS application exposing ClickHouse query results as Prometheus metrics.
 It allows linking multiple queries and metric buckets with recurring data intervals and simple mapping of `labels` and `values`.

 ##### Status
-* Work in progress.
-Do not use this!
+* Work in progress, tailored to `HEP` products.
+Do not use this for anything serious!

 -------------